 This post is in response to the flood of recent requests we’ve been receiving from potential independent travelers who claim they’re too busy to plan or research their Cuba travel but want to see the country’s culture, people and beauty.
-Yawn.
-First, we’d urge you to reconsider that stance, since any wise person knows that arming oneself with knowledge about a destination’s people, services, history and even politics will only serve to make one’s independent travel experience richer and more fulfilling.
+First, we’d urge reconsidering that stance, since any wise person knows that arming oneself with knowledge about a destination’s people, services, history and even politics will only serve to make one’s independent travel experience richer and more fulfilling.
 Travel is as much about anticipation and expanding your human horizons as the moments one will live contemplating the sunset from a different perspective while physically present in the destination.
 Having a solid background or at least even just some basic information about Cuba and the (hopefully off the beaten path) places you intend to explore prior to arriving will impart greater significance to your travel experience and enable you to have more meaningful interactions once here.
 Put down your selfie stick for awhile, quit taking that shaky video from the top of the double decker bus that you’ll never watch again, and instead resolve to engage in meaningful activities.
 Observe and try to relate to what you see, smell, taste, feel and hear.
-Don’t be a tacky tourist but rather make a conscious decision to travel with purpose.
-You might even thank me for that later.
+Make a conscious decision to travel with purpose.
+You might thank me for that later.

 Starting with Havana…

 The following two options are available for advance arrangement only as part of your WoWCuba travel package:

 El Ajiaco Café, a Cuban specialty restaurant in the fishing village of Cojimar just east of Havana, offers instruction in Cuban cuisine.
 Their offer includes: